dvlpr1996/laravel-payment-system/README.md

 </a>
 </p>

 # Laravel Payment System

 ## Features

-- payment system with sessions
-- payment system with cookies
--
--
--
+- Payment System With Sessions
+- Sending Notification Email In Different Events
+- Using Daisy Ui Tailwind Css Components
+- Issuance Of Invoices For Customers

 ## Language And Tools